michael-picard/cv-2024/content/blog/defer-js-loading-with-intersection-observer.md

 ---
 title: 'Using IntersectionObserver() to defer javascript loading'
-description: 'meta description of the page'
+description: 'One technique I often use to improve page load time and decrease first CPU idle is entirely deferring the load of js file(s).'
 category: 'Performance'
 date: '2024-08-13'
 tags: ['js']
+breadcrumbTitle: 'IntersectionObserver & defer loading'
 ---

-One technique I use often to improve page load time and decrease CPU idle time is deferring the js loading entirely.
+One technique I often use to improve page load time and decrease **first CPU idle** is entirely deferring the load of js file(s).

-If a component is below the viewport when page loads, which is obviously frequent on mobile, we can use `IntersectionObserver()` to detect when that component is about to enter the viewport and only loads and execute the javascript then.
+If a component is below the viewport when the page loads, which is obviously frequent on mobile, we can use `IntersectionObserver()` to detect when that component is about to enter the viewport, and only then loads and execute the javascript.

+It's particularly useful in a Multi-Pages Application scenario, when the page si rendered by the server in a language other than js.
+This technique allows you to add an interactity rich component written in your favourite js framework, compiled as a custom web element or not.

 ```js
 let customScriptInjected = false